-How to Request a Welfare Check on an Elderly Parent (and How to Rarely Need One)
+How to Request a Welfare Check on an Elderly Parent

 When you can’t reach a parent who lives alone and the worry won’t quiet down, knowing how to request a welfare check on an elderly parent can turn a helpless afternoon into a clear next step.
 A welfare check is simply a visit from local police or a sheriff’s deputy to confirm that someone is okay, and it exists for exactly this situation: a family member is concerned and no one nearby can lay eyes on their loved one.
 This guide explains when to ask for one, how to do it calmly and effectively, what happens next, and — just as important — how to set things up so you rarely have to make that call again.